 He now heads a non-profit called algotransparency with a mission to expose the impact of the most influential algorithms.

 He points out that the motivation behind Youtube's recommendation algorithm is deeply flawed and it's not really aligned with what the user wants.

 According to Chaslot, “The AI isn't built to help you get what you want – it's built to get you addicted to YouTube.
 Recommendations were designed to waste your time.”

 The way YouTube achieves this is by optimizing its algorithm for expected watch time.
 The algorithm tracks and measures the viewing habits of an individual, pools similar users and then finds and recommends other videos that they will engage with.

 But, since the AI is told to optimize for watch time, it doesn't necessarily reflect what the user wants.

 It might be great for a company trying to generate more revenue via ads.
-That's why the AI favours longer videos that also returns the best watch time.
+That's why the AI favours longer videos that also return the best watch time.
 The longer the video length, the more ads YouTube can push to the user in between.